rku/tud-ecg-linux/README.md

 tud-ecg-linux
 =============

 Linux buildfiles and patches for the "Introduction to Computer Graphics" course at the Dresden University of Technology.

+If you do not know what this is, you probably do not need it.